djyde/cusdis/public/doc/integration/publii.md

 .
 ```

 Create a partial where you will store the Cusdis code.
 For this tutorial, let's call it `cusdis.hbs`.
-You could also rename the Disqus partial and delete the code inside the file.
 Make sure that the file you name has the `.hbs` file extension.

 ### Add the code